py-smart-gardena/hass-gardena-smart-system/README.md

 are now represented as Home Assistant devices, which have battery level sensors where applicable.

-The py-smart-gardena has been forked and is now https://github.com/osks/py-smart-gardena2 and modelType / model_type has been added.

 ## Installation

 Requires Home Assistant 0.110 or newer.